PMaynard/jekyll-nationpigeon/_posts/2016-01-01-debain-fresh-install.md

     service nginx stop
     ./letsencrypt-auto certonly --standalone -d nationpigeon.com -d www.nationpigeon.com

-*At sompoint I will need to cron the renewal of the certs*
+In the second part of this series I will cron the renewal of the certs.
+For now there is a helpful service which will notify you when your cert will expire via email. <https://certificatemonitor.org>